Zubry/immutable-quadtree/writeup.md

       'Missing node properties'
     );

-    if (!Boundary.intersects(n.get('boundary'), item)) {
+    // If the item doesn't intersect our current boundary, we don't have to do anything if (!Boundary.intersects(n.get('boundary'), item)) {
       return list();
     }

-    const points = n
+    // Get a list of children and overlapping children that intersect with our search term (item) const points = n
       .get('children')
       .concat(n.get('overlappingChildren'))
       .filter((x) => Boundary.intersects(item, x));

-    if (Node.isLeaf(n)) {
+    // If the node is a leaf, we're done.
+Return the list. if (Node.isLeaf(n)) {
       return points;
     }

-    const quadrants = n.get('quadrants');
+    // Otherwise, recursively search each quadrant and add it to our list of results. const quadrants = n.get('quadrants');

     return points